reedmusic/exercises/jazz/2b/2b-5_scales.md

 ---
-title: Jazz Listening Term 2b-5 Scales
+title: Jazz Listening Term 2b-5

 ---

+- TOC
+{:toc}

-## Scales fun
+## 1. Scales fun

+Name the scales/modes used in these melodies.
+The videos are supposed to start/stop at the right place but if they don't, pay close attention to the timecodes.

 1. Sonny Rollins: 'St. Thomas'.
 0:18–0:54.